tymofij/async_studies/README.md

 Python Async Studies
 =============

-Tought by Andrey Svetlov, see http://learnpython.in.ua/flows#async
+Tought by Andrew Svetlov, see http://learnpython.in.ua/flows#async

 Summer 2013